ahammer/metalrain/sprints/subsprints/UpdateToBevyAsset.md

 - Gate initialization systems that depend on assets using:
   - `run_if(resource_exists::<game_assets::AssetsReady>())`
   - or state transition added inside `game_assets` (document approach).
+- Update `Asset_Test` to switch from ad-hoc polling to the new `AssetsReady` resource once implemented, replacing manual load-state logging with a single readiness confirmation log line.

 ### Phase 5 – CI Pipeline (Day 3–4)